Files

 1. Run the Troubleshooting Report

 Before diving deeply into the cause of your floating license server issues, it is highly recommended that you run the FlexNetTroubleshoot.bat file (attached to this article) on your floating license server.
 This file will neatly collect much of the relevant information required to investigate the issue.
-Please refer to this guide to learn more about the results of the batch file.
+Please refer to this guide for more information about the batch file's results.

 2. Is the license file in the correct location?